 NATMAP’s INTRODUCTION OF ELECTRONIC DISTANCE MEASURING TO AUSTRALIA - SIXTY YEARS ON

 In May 1954, National Mapping received a Geodimeter (a name derived from GEOdetic DIstance METER) Model NASM-1, manufactured by AGA (Aktiebolaget Gasaccumulator) of Sweden.
 The fact that Natmap and Australia operated this equipment seems to have been missed by authors of papers of that era; it appears that only Clark (1963) makes any mention of the fact.
 Nevertheless, National Mapping’s use was documented by Rimington (1956), Waller (1956) and Ford (1979).
-Today the term Electronic Distance Measuring (EDM) equipment covers any device that uses an electronic means to measure distance and the NASM-1 Geodimeter was not only an EDM instrument but in fact the first line-of-sight EDM instrument.
+Today the term Electronic Distance Measuring (EDM) equipment covers any device that uses an electronic means to measure distance and the NASM-1 Geodimeter was not only an EDM instrument but in fact the first EDM instrument.

 Problems with maintaining and monitoring a stable frequency electrical signal emerged with the adoption of the telephone and the evolution of broadcast radio.
 While investigating these problems in 1927, Canadian Warren Alvin Marrison developed a highly accurate clock.
 Marrison’s clock was based on the regular vibrations of a quartz crystal in an electrical circuit.
 Quartz clock operation is based on the piezoelectric (electricity resulting from pressure) property of quartz crystals.
 The interaction between mechanical stress and electric field of a quartz crystal in a suitable electronic circuit causes the crystal to vibrate and generate a constant frequency electric signal.
 This signal is then divided up electronically until the number of pulses reaches 60 per minute and the output fed to the (analogue and later digital) clock display.